nazwhale/hyko-website/content/legal/privacy-policy.md

 ## Who we are

-Hyko is responsible for this website.
-Hyko is a trading name of Hyko Limited.
-Hyko is a payroll web application and API used by employers or their appointed representatives to processes personal data of their employees in order to facilitate their legal payroll and pension obligations
+Onfolk is responsible for this website.
+Onfolk is a trading name of Hyko Limited.
+Onfolk is a payroll and HR web application and API used by employers or their appointed representatives to processes personal data of their employees in order to facilitate their legal payroll and pension obligations

 ### Purpose of this Privacy Notice

-This privacy notice aims to give you information on how Hyko collects and processes your personal data through your use of this website, including any data you may provide to us by using our software to receive services as an employer employee, or a service provider to employers.
+This privacy notice aims to give you information on how Onfolk collects and processes your personal data through your use of this website, including any data you may provide to us by using our software to receive services as an employer employee, or a service provider to employers.

 Neither our website or software are intended for children, as such we do not knowingly collect data relating to children.